eweizman/vizdom-js/README.md

 #### Graph Creation

 Bar graphs are created when a button describing the the graph should be connected to is dragged out onto the canvas.
 The document body (which is the drop event listener) then creates a new graph with the given key.
 Every new graph is made in a new div, with its own svg canvas within it.
+The id of the div is the id of the chart, which is just "chart" + *#of

 #### Data Retrieval